MarkSchemmer/Mark-Tyson/README.md

 slides by Tyson, then we'll jump right on into the tutorial.
-Then I (Mark) will do the last part of the tutorial by adding a small scroll feature to the web-app that we'll be making together, then I'll finish off this Brown Bag with slides and questions.
+Then I (Mark) will do the last part of the tutorial by adding a small scroll feature to the web-app that we'll be making together, then I'll finish off this Brown Bag with my slide's and questions.

 **Note:** if you do not want to participate you're still welcome to come along and learn.
 **But**, if you do want to follow along, you must bring/do: